 Suffering an injury can be a troubling and traumatizing experience; knowing whether or not you have a personal injury claim after suffering an injury can prove confusing and overwhelming.

-At the office of VanDerGinst Law, our Iowa personal injury lawyer has the experience and reputation that you’re looking for and can help you recover compensation when you’ve suffered harm at the hands of another.
+At the office of VanDerGinst Law, our lawyers have the experience and reputation that you’re looking for and can help you recover compensation when you’ve suffered harm at the hands of another.

 Personal Injury Practice Areas

-Our personal injury lawyer represents those who have been harmed in a variety of different accident types, and if you believe that your injuries have been caused by the actions of another, we want to talk to you.
+Our personal injury lawyers represent those who have been harmed in a variety of different accident types, and if you believe that your injuries have been caused by the actions of another, we want to talk to you.

-While there is no limit to the type of accident or injury that may warrant a personal injury claim, common personal injury practice areas include:
+While there is no limit to the type of accident or injury that may warrant a claim, common personal injury practice areas include: